vaasung/gitsearch/README.md

 This project is simple git user search.

-## Development server

-Run `npm install` and `npm start` for a dev server.
-Navigate to `http://localhost:4000/`.
+## Run the app

+Clone or download this repo.
+Go inside the `gitsearch-master` and open `dist` folder and open cmd in this folder.
+Start typing `npm install` and `npm start`.
+Navigate to `http://localhost:4000/` in your browser (Chrome is preferable)

+## Do you want debug and code review?

+Need to install `angular-cli` from https://cli.angular.io/.
+Go inside the `gitsearch-master` by cmd and type `npm install` and `ng-start`.
 The app will automatically reload if you change any of the source files.

-Most welcome if you run with `ng serve`
+## Do you want just read the code?

+Just go `gitsearch-master` by explorer, go to `src` folder where the original code available.

 ## Random color generator code